-Above: A durable new basalt tile uses a binding agent to reduce energy use.
+Above: A durable new basalt produce uses a binding agent to reduce energy consumption during production.

 After nearly a year of research, PISCES scientists have developed a new ISRU (in-situ resource utilization) process that significantly reduces the time and energy needed to produce sintered basalt products.
 The sintering temperature required to fuse raw particles into a cohesive material has been reduced by more than 20 percent.